marble-develop/aospa_flashkit_marble/README.md

 <img src="tool.png" alt="Image" width="640px">

 AOSPA Fastboot Flashing Kit is a material UI based helper tool to allow users to flash aospa(paranoid) custom rom on their Marble device.
+This project is an extension to https://github.com/ghostrider-reborn/aospa-flashing-kit.git

-No more CLI invocation is needed to switch to experience AOSPA.
+No more CLI invocation is needed to experience AOSPA.

 Features:
 - Less errorprone